 The screening tests shown below are for average-risk individuals.
 Screening for higher-risk individuals will usually begin at an earlier age.

-Breast Cancer: Beginning at the age of 40, mammograms have been proven to be the most effective way to screen for breast cancer.
-The American Cancer Society's Facts & Figures 2019 report indicates that breast cancer death rates declined 40% from 1989 to 2016 among women.
+Breast Cancer: At age 40, mammograms have been proven to be the most effective way to screen for breast cancer.
+The American Cancer Society's Facts & Figures 2019 report indicates that breast cancer death rates declined by 40% from 1989 to 2016 among women.
 The progress is attributed to improvements in early detection.

-Cervical Cancer: Pap tests can detect abnormal cells in a woman's cervix that might turn in to cancer, and it can find cervical cancers early.
-Screening women for HPV (human papillomavirus) has also been effective because the virus is responsible for the cell changes that cause cancer of the cervix.
+Cervical Cancer: Pap tests can detect abnormal cells in a woman's cervix that might turn into cancer, and they can find cervical cancers early.
+Screening women for HPV (human papillomavirus) has also been effective because the virus is responsible for the cell changes that cause cervix cancer.
 When detected early, this cancer has a greater chance of being cured.
 Cervical screening should begin at age 21.

-Colorectal Cancer: There are several tests that are used to help detect colon cancer, but the gold standard is the colonoscopy.
-This screening test can find precancerous polyps and they can be removed before they become cancer.
-The colonoscopy examines the entire colon and can find colon cancer at an earlier stage when there is a higher chance of successful treatment.
+Colorectal Cancer: Several tests are used to help detect colon cancer, but the gold standard is colonoscopy.
+This screening test can find precancerous polyps, and they can be removed before they become cancer.
+In addition, the colonoscopy examines the entire colon and can find colon cancer at an earlier stage when there is a higher chance of successful treatment.

-Group 1 individuals age 55 to 77 with a 30 or more pack year history who currently smoke or quit less than 15 years ago
+Group 1 individuals aged 55 to 77 with a 30 or more pack-year history who currently smoke or quit less than 15 years ago

-Group 2 individuals aged 50 or older with a 20 or more pack year history who are either current or former smokers with at least 1 additional risk factor such as personal history of lung cancer, family history of lung cancer in first degree relatives, radon exposure, and occupational exposure
+Group 2 individuals aged 50 or older with a 20 or more pack-year history who are either current or former smokers with at least one additional risk factor such as a personal history of lung cancer, family history of lung cancer in first-degree relatives, radon exposure, and occupational exposure